Cara Delevingne Deletes Tweet About Ashley Benson Split Amid Alleged Hack

 E!
 News reached out to Delevingne's team for clarification on the tweets.
 Benson also hasn't reacted to Delevingne's tweets via any of her social channels.

 Delevingne and the 29-year-old actress sparked romance rumors in 2018; however, the two didn't confirm their relationship until 2019.
-During an interview with E!
-News at the TrevorLIVE Gala, Delevingne spoke about the decision to share their love story with their fans.
+During a June interview with E!
+News at the TrevorLIVE Gala, Delevingne spoke about the decision to share their relationship with their fans.

 "I don't know," she said, "Because, again, it is Pride; it's been 50 years since Stonewall happened and, I don't know, it's been just a bit over our year anniversary.
 So, why not?"